MikeMitusov/Eflashcards/README.md

 # What is EasyCards
 EasyCards is a program with a friendly terminal interface for learning foreign languages.
 Where you can create, read flashcards, create groups of flashcards, read them and much more.
-All features are presented in the following section
+All features are presented in the following section <br>
 ![image](https://github.com/MikeMitusov/EasyCards/assets/154631181/2d8a5bd5-222a-4c0b-a738-0719c510edf2)

 # Features